andry81-devops/github-accum-stats/README.md

 To attach PAT: https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-a-repository

-> :warning: Beginning from the `gh-workflow` `1.3.0` as a dependency to all action scripts the checkout action acript https://github.com/action/checkout can be replaced by a wrapper script https://github.com/andry81-devops/gh-action--git-checkout which does support checkout from an empty repository and you can leave an output repository empty before the first checkout.
+> **Warning** Beginning from the `gh-workflow` `1.3.0` as a dependency to all action scripts the checkout action acript https://github.com/action/checkout can be replaced by a wrapper script https://github.com/andry81-devops/gh-action--git-checkout which does support checkout from an empty repository and you can leave an output repository empty before the first checkout.
 > Now the initial output repository state is not required as input.
 The information about initial output repository state is removed from here.

 The `myrepo` repository should contain 1 file per statistic entity: